nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 | Frequently-Wrong | -                 | _freq-wrong_             | Cards 2, 3        |
 | Acronyms         | Card 3            | _cs2113-wk8_             | Cards 1, 3, 4     |

+## Usage of the flags

+Inka's command makes substantial use of flags to indicate certain parameters that users enter.
+Listed below are the format specified :

+- Required arguments are indicated by `-f ARG` format
+- Optional arguments are indicated by `[-f ARG]`
+- Mutually exclusive required arguments are `{-a ARG | -b ARG}`
+- Mutually exclusive optional arguments are `[-a ARG | -b ARG]`

+There will be many instances where users are allowed to choose how they want to identify a `Card`, `Tag` or a `Deck`.

+Here are the list of flags that users can enter :

+- `-c CARD_UUID` to identify a `Card` with its UUID
+- `-i CARD_INDEX` to identify a `Card` with card index.
+- `-t TAG_NAME` to identify a `Tag` with its tag name.
+- `-x TAG_INDEX` to identify a `Tag` with its tag index.
+- `-d DECK_NAME` to identify a `Deck` with its deck name.

+For instance, in `card untag` command, since users are allowed to specify the `Card` with either its uuid or index, specify the
+`Tag` with either its tag name or index, the format of syntax in the documentation below will be written as :

+`card untag {-c CARD_UUID | -i CARD_INDEX} {-t TAG_NAME | -x TAG_INDEX}`

 ## Features